ninjasphere/driver-samsung-tv/README.md

 `DEBUG=* ./driver-samsung-tv`

+### Installing the driver

+This driver isn't currently officially supported by Ninja Blocks and so is not installed by default.

+To install the driver in a manner that survives reboots of the Ninja Sphere, connect to the sphere with SSH or a mini-USB cable and edit and then paste the following command into a terminal:

+	sudo apt-get update -y &&
+	sudo apt-get install -y ninja-samsung-tv &&
+	export SAMSUNG_IP={edit-this-to-add-your-samsung-tv-ip} # edit this with the IP address of your Samsung Smart TV

+Then, paste the following command into the terminal:

+	sudo mkdir -p /data/sphere/user-autostart/drivers &&
+	sudo ln -sf /opt/ninjablocks/drivers/driver-samsung-tv /data/sphere/user-autostart/drivers &&
+	echo $SAMSUNG_IP | sudo with-rw tee /opt/ninjablocks/drivers/driver-samsung-tv/tv.txt

+Then, run the following command to reboot the sphere.

+	sudo reboot # to reboot the sphere

+Then, open the Ninja Sphere phone app and go to the "Add Things" page to add your TV to a room.

+### Disabling the driver

+If you would like to disable the driver running, connect to the sphere with SSH or a mini-USB cable and run:

+	nservice driver-samsung-tv stop &&
+	sudo rm /data/sphere/user-autostart/drivers/driver-samsung-tv

+### Uninstalling the driver

+	sudo apt-get remove ninja-samsung-tv

 ### Options

 The usual Ninja Sphere configuration and parameters apply, but these are the most useful during development.